troyzhxu/bean-searcher/README.md

 English | [中文](./README.zh-CN.md)

 * Document：https://searcher.ejlchina.com/

 * Getting start：https://juejin.cn/post/7027733039299952676

 * Change log：[CHANGELOG](./CHANGELOG.md)

 * Only one line of code to achieve:
-  - Multi table associated query
+  - Retrieving with multi tables joined
-  - Paging search
+  - Pagination by any field
-  - Any field combination filtering
+  - Combined filtering by any field
-  - Any field sort
+  - Sorting by any field
-  - Multi field statistics
+  - Summaries with multi field

 * Architecture:

 ![](./assets/architecture.jpg)